microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_mssql_mi_arm_template.md

 # Re-Deploy Azure Arc Data Controller & SQL MI

-In case you deleted the Azure Arc Data Controller and the SQL MI from the Kubernetes cluster, you can re-deploy it by running the *MSSQL_MI_Deploy.ps1* Powershell script located in *C:\tmp*. **The Deploy script run time is approximately 15min long**.
+In case you deleted the Azure Arc Data Controller and the SQL MI from the Kubernetes cluster, you can re-deploy it by running the *MSSQL_MI_Deploy.ps1* Powershell script located in *C:\tmp* on the Windows Client VM. **The Deploy script run time is approximately 15min long**.

 ![](../img/aks_mssql_mi_arm_template/16.png)